psalimath12/Playwright-CURA-Test-Automation/README.md

-laywright Test Automation Framework - Katalon CURA Demo This project demonstrates a Playwright end-to-end test automation framework built using the Page Object Model (POM) design pattern.
+Playwright Test Automation Framework - Katalon CURA Demo This project demonstrates a Playwright end-to-end test automation framework built using the Page Object Model (POM) design pattern.
 It automates key functionalities of the Katalon CURA Healthcare Service demo application.

 Table of Contents